Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?: The Spin-Dependent Cluster Solver

 defined so that

-Dividing up the computation in this way, where we compute each $C_{i}$ separately, is advantageous because it allows us to take advantage of the key approximation utilized in the NMR solver, which is to construct a cluster $\Gamma_i$ of spins which are most likely to influence the physics of the chosen $C_{i}$, and then diagonalize the reduced Hamiltonian of this cluster, disregarding the effects from spins outside of the cluster.
+Dividing up the computation in this way, where each $C_{i}$ is computed separately, is advantageous because it allows us to take advantage of the key approximation utilized in the NMR solver, which is to construct a cluster $\Gamma_i$ of spins which are most likely to influence the physics of the chosen $C_{i}$.
+The solver diagonalizes the reduced Hamiltonian of this cluster, disregarding the effects from spins outside of the cluster, resulting in an approximation to the spin-resolved spectral function,

+which uses the approximate energy eigenstates $| E^{(\Gamma_i)}_{m} \rangle$ corresponding to the given cluster.
 This approximation becomes exact in the limit where the cluster size coincides with the number of active nuclei.
-Note that these clusters can overlap, which is essential for obtaining accurate results.
-Furthermore, at fixed cluster size, this approach leads to a linear scaling with total molecular system size, though additional runtime improvements can further be made by diagonalizing the Hamiltonian for spins located in identical clusters only once, and also by exploiting the symmetry considerations outlined above, for each cluster Hamiltonian independently.
+Note that the clusters corresponding to different spins can overlap, which is essential for obtaining accurate results.
+Furthermore, at fixed cluster size, this approach leads to a linear scaling with total molecular system size, though additional runtime improvements can be made by diagonalizing the Hamiltonian for spins located in identical clusters only once, and also by exploiting the symmetry considerations discussed previously, for each cluster Hamiltonian independently.

 There are several heuristic justifications that one could provide for the potential success of such a clusterization method.
 In the time domain, if one imagines information (in the form of quantum correlations) spreading throughout the spin system after the pulse is applied, we expect that this information should only travel so far before the signal has decayed due to decoherence \cite{lieb1972finite}.
 Thinking in the frequency domain, we expect that the effect of a small coupling term will be to slightly perturb the energies and eigenvectors of the Hamiltonian, leading to the locations and amplitudes of the peaks in the spectral function to be slightly altered, which may not be visible above the broadening scale.
 In any case, the ultimate validity of such an idea will be born out by its potential success in accurately computing these spectral functions.